 The meal was good.
 I had oysters again.
 And we split the Dorado catch of the day.
 It was baked in a salt crust and beautiful and tender.

-Morning and it is our actual anniversary.
+Monday Morning and it is our actual anniversary.
 First to breakfast.
 They have it in the dining room and there is a nice outside garden space.
 Typical Italian breakfast with many breads and pastries, yogurts, ham and cheese.
 Also available were hard boiled eggs and toast and cereal.
 For extra money, you could get eggs anyway or a whole list of omelets.

 We walked down to scope out our restaurant choice for tonight.
 It is on the Bay of Silence, named Portobello and owned by our hotel.
 The bay of silence has a breakwater and is quite small.